 About Invokamet (canagliflozin and metformin)

-Some conditions that Invokamet is known to treat include type 2 diabetes.
-Invokamet is available only by prescription.
-It is available in a generic formulation as well as under different brand names, including canagliflozin and metformin.
+Invokamet is indicated to treat include type 2 diabetes and is available only by prescription.
+It is available in a generic formulation as well as under different brand names, including canagliflozin-metformin.

 Invokamet may be prescribed as an extended-release tablet.
 It’s always important to follow the specific instructions on your prescription, as they can vary based on the formulation and dosage prescribed.

-If you're prescribed Invokamet, be sure to complete the full course of the SGLT2 inhibitor unless your doctor specifically tells you to stop.
-If you don’t complete your prescription, the diabetes medication may not fully treat your type 2 diabetes.
+If you're prescribed Invokamet, be sure to take it as prescribed unless your doctor specifically tells you to stop.
+If you don’t, the medication may not adequately treat your type 2 diabetes.

 Invokamet uses